This article describes the Reverse RoundTrip process.

 ATTN: Datto RoundTrip Dept.

 After the drive has been shipped, RoundTrip Operations bills the partner for the service fees.
-This charge is for the data amount synced to the RoundTrip device, not the size of the device. $50 for first 2TB block of data synced, and $50 for each additional 1TB block of data synced.
+This charge is for the data amount synced to the RoundTrip device, not the size of the device.
+Bas service fees are $50 for first 2TB block of data synced, and $50 for each additional 1TB block of data synced.

 - Syncing 0.1TB - 2.0TB costs $50